silviot/edx-platform-wiki/Powered-by-Open-edX-Logos.md

 We ask that all instances of Open edX use one of the following logos in their footer (there is a pull-request for `footer.html` to do this by default).

 Please use the S3 URLs rather than host yourself.
+The images should be links to <https://openedx.org/>.

 ## Color